jowe81/autolib-api/README.md

 <br/>

 # <a name="dev-log"></a> Development Log
+May 22 (Johannes)
+- Implement error-handling middleware and refactor error handling across the app

 May 21 (Johannes)
 - Problem with ```GET /requests/from_others_for_me``` fixed.
 Returns correct request records now.